- Professor, Astronomy

 - CAS 517

 - BS, PhD, Cornell University

-Research Interests: Computational and theoretical space plasma physics; dymanics of the E-region ionosphere and the electrojet; particle-wave interactions in the auroral ionosphere and magnetosphere; physics of meteor trails
+Research Interests: Computational and theoretical space plasma physics; dynamics of the ionosphere and solar atmosphere; particle-wave interactions in plasmas; physics of meteor trails

 Institutional Webpage: http://echo.bu.edu/~meerso/